-Operational risk is the risk of loss arising from systems failure, human error, and fraud to external events.
+Operational risk is the risk of loss arising from systems failure, human error, and fraud.
 When controls fail to perform, operational risks can cause damage to reputation, have legal or regulatory implications, or lead to financial crisis.
-The group cannot expect to eliminate all operational risk, but through a control framework and by monitoring and responding to potential risks, the group is able to manage risks.
-Controls include effective segregation of duties, access, authorisation and reconciliation procedures, staff education and assessment procedures.
+The Group cannot expect to eliminate all operational risk, but through a control framework and by monitoring and responding to potential risks, the Group is able to manage risks.
+Controls include effective segregation of duties, access, authorisation, econciliation procedures, staff education and assessment procedures.

 ii.
-Regulatory Risk
+Regulatory risks

-The group's profitability can be impacted by regulatory agencies established which govern the business sector in Fiji and Papua New Guinea.
+The Group's profitability can be impacted by regulatory agencies established which govern the business sector in Fiji and Papua New Guinea.